 This is the feature film debut for Travis Stevens as a director.
 He has worked as a producer on numerous movies such as Adam Wingard’s A Horrible Way to Die (2010).
 Also, he produced Cheap Thrills (2013), Starry Eyes (2014), We Are Still Here (2015) and even a segment of the horror anthology XX.

 Basically, he’s quite familiar with the art of filmmaking and finally put himself in the driver’s seat as both writer, director and producer.
 Also, the effects work really well because a lot of really simple choices are made.
 Gooey stuff coming out of the sockets is more than enough to make an impact on most viewers.
 It’s downright brilliant.

 If you’re in the mood for a horror movie with some truly interesting characters, then be sure to give Girl on the Third Floor a shot.

-Girl on the Third Floor is out on demand now!
+Girl on the Third Floor is out on demand and Netflix in the US now!

 Director: Travis Stevens

 Writer: Travis Stevens